howerj/dbcc/readme.md

 * Use tabs, not spaces for formatting
 * Use assertions where possible (not for error checking, for checking pre/post conditions and invariants).
 * The tool should run on Windows and Linux with no modification.
+The project is written in pure [C][].
 * No external dependencies should brought into the project.

 ## Notes on generated code